bcoin-org/libtorsion/README.md

 # libtorsion

-Crypto library in C89, primarily for EC.
+Crypto library in C, primarily for EC.
 Still semi-experimental.

 Used as the backend for [bcrypto].